PostgreSQL vs DynamoDB: Use Cases and Trade-offs

 PostgreSQL

-- Vertical scaling - Bigger instances
+- Vertical scaling first (bigger instance)

-- Read replicas - Scale reads
+- Read replicas for read-heavy workloads

 DynamoDB

-- No connection management - Serverless
+- No connection management (it’s HTTP-based)

 PostgreSQL to DynamoDB